Contest success functions with(out) headstarts: Dummy consistency and non-headstart specifications

-Comparing to the asymmetric Tullock CSF aximatized before \citep{clark1998}, it's obviously that the main difference is on the luck part.
-To figure out the axiomatic reason of such difference, I suggest a new axiom as follows, which is reasonable and helps the analysis.
+Comparing to the asymmetric Tullock CSF axiomatized before \citep{clark1998}, it's obviously that the main difference is on the headstarts.
+To figure out the axiomatic reason of such difference, we suggest a new axiom as follows, which is reasonable and helps to build a bridge between current and former axiomatic results.